 - Have leaflets handy so that you don’t miss opportunities to inform people about ways they can avoid harming animals.

-Speak Up for Animals At Work or School
+Speak Up for Animals At Work

 - Display animal rights literature, such as PETA’s stickers or vegan starter kits, on your desk for people to see and take.

-Take Action for Animals At Gatherings and Parties
+Speak Up for Animals At Gatherings and Parties

-- Be your healthy, happy, positive self!
+- Be your healthy, happy, positive self.
 Everyone around you will see that eating vegan means living your best life.